 Kawai has recently introduced a new digital piano from its ES portable series – the Kawai ES110.

-Not only the ES110 is the only portable digital piano from Kawai in this price range (under 1000$), but it’s also the most affordable digital piano of the company.
+Not only is the ES110 the only portable digital piano from Kawai available under $1000 but it’s also the most affordable Kawai digital piano in general.

-The ES110 has replaced the previous ES100 model, which has been very popular and has received lots of positive reviews for its very realistic piano sound and feel.
+In 2017, the ES110 replaced the previous ES100 model, which had been very popular and has received lots of positive reviews for its realistic piano sound and feel.